status-im/specs/docs/raw/push-notification-server.md

 If `success` is `false`:

-- If `MALFORMED_MESSAGE` is returned, the request SHOULD not be retried without ensuring that is correctly formed.
+- If `MALFORMED_MESSAGE` is returned, the request SHOULD NOT be retried without ensuring that it is correctly formed.
-- If `INTERNAL_ERROR` is returned, the request MAY be retried, but the client MUST be backoff exponentially
+- If `INTERNAL_ERROR` is returned, the request MAY be retried, but the client MUST backoff exponentially
-- If `VERSION_MISMATCH` is returned, the client SHOULD ensure that the remote version returned in `preferences` is integrated, and the version should be incremented and the request MAY be sent again.
+- If `VERSION_MISMATCH` is returned, the client SHOULD ensure that the version is incremented to beyond the remote version returned in preferences and then the request MAY be sent again

 A client MAY register with multiple Push Notification Servers in order to increase availability.